tbhb/typing-graph/TESTING.md

 ### Benchmark artifacts

-Benchmark results are saved per Python version and uploaded as CI artifacts for comparison.
+CI saves benchmark results per Python version and uploads them as artifacts for comparison.

 See `.github/workflows/ci.yml` for the full configuration.